tanmayjoshi28/Vision-OTT/README.md

 ## Pre-install
 Node.js , Angular.js and Oracle11G

+Connect your Oracle11G database with node.js with correct database schema before proceeding
 ## Development server
 ### Backend
-Navigate to backend project directory from your shell Connect your Oracle11G database with node.js
-Run `npm install` to install dependencies.
+Navigate to backend project directory from your shell Run `npm install` to install dependencies.
 Run `node app.js` for a dev server.
 Backend will start with end point as `http://localhost:3000/`